Your browser is not supported. | ||

 Level 275

-Level 275 PFDs are designed with the highest level of safety in mind.
-They are intended for offshore and rough weather when you're wearing clothes that could trap air and stop the lifejacket from turning you to a face-up position, or if you're carrying heavy items that mean you need extra buoyancy.
+Level 275 PFDs are designed with the highest level of safety in mind, and are intended for offshore use and rough weather.
+Level 275 PFDs are suitable for when you're wearing clothes that could trap air, stopping a less buoyant PFD turning you to a face-up position, or if you're carrying heavy items call for extra buoyancy.

 Level 150